What is Lyme disease?

 Lyme disease is a tick-borne illness that is most commonly found in the northeast and Midwest states, but it can be found anywhere ticks exist.
 It can be difficult to diagnose, as no specific test exists to check for the existence of the disease.

 Symptoms can include a rash shaped like a bull’s eye, joint and muscle pain, fever, fatigue, and chills.
-Long-term symptoms can affect both you and your baby, and include Bell’s palsy, arthritis, or continual fatigue.
-If you have been out in the woods recently and begin experiencing these symptoms, you should talk to you doctor immediately.
+Long-term symptoms can affect both you and your baby and include Bell’s palsy, arthritis, or continual fatigue.
+If you have been out in the woods recently and begin experiencing these symptoms, you should talk to your doctor immediately.

-Long-term symptoms can affect both you and your baby, and include Bell’s palsy, arthritis, or continual fatigue.
-If you have been out in the woods recently and begin experiencing these symptoms, you should talk to you doctor immediately.
+Long-term symptoms can affect both you and your baby and include Bell’s palsy, arthritis, or continual fatigue.
+If you have been out in the woods recently and begin experiencing these symptoms, you should talk to your doctor immediately.

 How to Treat Lyme Disease Naturally During Pregnancy